makiaato/TwitchTranslationChatBot/README.md

 4. Rename the file from *config_CHANGEME.csv* to **config.csv** and you're done with the installation!

 5. Start the bot by double-clicking the EXE-file.
-The console will give you further instructions that ought to be easy to follow.
+The console will give you further instructions that ought to be easy to follow for setup.

 6. After finishing the steps in the console window, if the bot says it's ready, then it's ready!
 For confirmation, the bot will post a boot-up message in your channel, too.